A Fast Kernel-based Conditional Independence test with Application to Causal Discovery: Experiments

 \subsection{Power Comparison}

-We repeat the experiments from above but make $X$ and $Y$ conditionally dependent by adding a small identical noise component $\nu \sim \mathcal{N}(0,\sigma^2_\textrm{vio})$ to both of them and assess the type II error.
+We repeat the experiments from above, but make $X$ and $Y$ conditionally dependent by adding a small identical noise component $\nu \sim \mathcal{N}(0,\sigma^2_\textrm{vio})$ to both random variables, in order to assess the type II error.
 We compare KCI and \textit{FastKCI} in different configurations with a growing violation of $H_0$ (i.e., $\sigma^2_\textrm{vio}$ is increasing).
 Figure \ref{fig:power} displays that both approaches have similar performance at a sample size of $n=1200$.

-For another comparison, we consider the setting from Section \ref{sec:coverage}, but now $X$ directly causes $Y$.
-We calibrate the setting to a small violation, under which we observe a non-zero type II error.\footnote{The magnitude of the violation is approximately $1/3$ of the signal.} Table \ref{tab:xcausy} shows the power under different numbers of Gaussians $V_{\text{true}}$ in the DGP.
+For additional comparison, we consider the setting from Section \ref{sec:coverage}, but now $X$ directly causes $Y$.
+We calibrate the setting to a small violation (approximately $1/3$ of the signal), under which we observe a non-zero type II error.
+Table \ref{tab:xcausy} shows the power under different numbers of Gaussians $V_{\text{true}}$ in the DGP.